kubeshop/monokle/docs/creating-resources.md

 ## **Add a Resource**

-While using Monokle, you can directly add new K8s resources.
+While using Monokle Desktop, you can directly add new K8s resources.
 Once you have browsed and added your project folder, click on the **Create Resource** button at the top of the navigator to launch the **Create Resource** dialog.

 ![Add Resource](img/add-resource-1.9.png)